 2b.9.
 Right click the synth patch, and click “Compress synth.pd”.

-This will create a zip file called “synth.pd.zip”, we want to name it “synth.zip”.
+This will create a zip file called “synth.pd.zip”.
+Rename it “synth.zip”.

-2b.10.
-Click once on synth.pd.zip and when the text field appears, rename it to “synth.zip”.

 2b.11.
 Delete synth.pd

 Part 3a Examining and Creating GUIs

+Now we want to create some new GUI objects in our app that will communicate with the new [receive ] objects in our PD patch.

 3.1.
 Click on activity_main.xml in the project pane, it is located under res/layout.